 - Not flexible in design; standard pallet sizes required.

-Dynamic Racking Systems
+Dynamic Racking System Designs

 There are two types of dynamic rack systems: gravity racks and mobile racks.
 Gravity pallet racks, either Push Back or Pallet Flow, are designed with levels on an incline, and the racks are resting on wheeled carts or rollers.
 Mobile racks are selective single-deep racks mounted on wheels.
 They operate using a motorized unit, which allows the rack’s rows to be moved on slab-level rails.

-1. Push-Back Racks
+1. Push Back Pallet Racks

-A push-back racking system is a high-density storage system with a stock rotation method similar to a drive-in racking system: LIFO (last in, first out).
+A push back racking system is a high-density storage system with a stock rotation method similar to a drive-in racking system: LIFO (last in, first out).
 The main difference is that the pallets are loaded onto a gravity-fed wheeled cart system that rolls on an inclined rail in each lane.
 The forklift has one access point for each location for loading/unloading pallets.

-Figure 8: Push-back rack
+Figure 8: Push back rack

 To load, place a pallet on a rolling cart.
 The cart is then pushed back into the system each time an additional pallet is loaded.
 Due to the incline, the carts roll down to the aisle position and are held in place by the structure when a pallet is removed.
 The incline makes this rack system significantly faster to load and unload than a drive-in rack system.